turingschool/gear-up/m1_citizenship/session_3_managing_stress.md

 * What's your most common response to stress (using the framework above or not)?
 * What are some common "off-ramps" that you find helpful?
-* What are some "off-ramps" that maybe weren't as helpful?

-Small groups will list their "off-ramps" on a piece of chart paper.
+Small groups will list their "off-ramps" on a piece of chart paper and brainstorm "off-ramps" they'd like to try.

 ## Action Planning (10 min)

-Students will create an action plan for the last half of the module.
-Students will first walk around the room to look at other groups' list of "off-ramps" to get ideas.
+Students will take a lap around the room to see examples of other positive "off-ramps."
+Students will create an action plan to respond to stressful situations that might arise for the last half of the module.